derat/twittuh/README.md

 `twittuh` is a Go program that loads a user's Twitter timeline using a [headless Chrome] browser and generates an RSS feed containing their tweets.

+**2021-04-08: I'm unlikely to put more effort into this, as it's becoming exceedingly hard to make the headless-Chrome approach work reliably on low-spec VPSes.
+I recommend looking at [Nitter], which also provides RSS feeds of timelines.**

 I don't have (or want) a Twitter account, and I found myself repeatedly clicking on a dozen or so bookmarks to check for updates.
 It felt like I was in the year 2000.
 Thanks to this program, I can use an RSS reader to monitor these